-We have prepared a quick all-around guide and a good-looking infographic to go with it so you can get a better understanding of how to cook a steak to the recommended perfect steak doneness and which is the recommended level for it.
+We have prepared a quick all-around guide and a good-looking infographic to go with it so you can get a better understanding of how to achieve the perfect steak doneness and which is the recommended level for it.

 Infographic by FuriousGrill.Com

 What are the differences between doneness levels?

 The main difference between all the steak doneness levels is the internal temperature of the meat.
 That is the real factor that tells you the correct doneness level.
 In the US, there are in total six doneness levels: Blue Rare, Rare, Medium Rare, Medium, Medium Well and Well Done.

 The results for each doneness level are highly impacted by the steak type and location.
 For example, some cuts are recommended to be cooked on Medium-Rare while some others, like Wagyu, for example, are best at Rare doneness level.

 The Blue Rare and Rare doneness are the two entry cooking levels.
 The Blue rare is reached at 115°F and about 125-130°F of internal temperature is considered Rare doneness.
 The meat on these doneness level has a very red center, almost raw, with a very pinkish-red color around it.

 The Medium Rare and Medium levels are two of the most popular doneness levels.
 They are reached at 130-140° for the first one and 140-150°F for the second one.
 Both these levels have a warm pink center with a brownish color around it.